Click here for Price and Turnaround Time

 - Dogs with MLS/MLS genotype will have Musladin-Lueke syndrome, a multi-systemic connective tissue disease.

 Results of this test can be submitted to the OFA (Orthopedic Foundation for Animals)

 Musladin-Lueke Syndrome (MLS) is a genetic disease of the Beagle that affects the development and structure of connective tissue.
 It is multi-systemic, with involvement of multiple organs, including bone, heart, skin, and muscle.
 MLS is inherited as a recessive trait.
 Current evidence suggests that dogs that have two copies of the mutant gene are affected with MLS, though the severity of clinical signs can be variable.
-Dogs inheriting only one copy of the mutant gene can show subtle signs but do not appear to have health-related defects.
+Dogs inheriting only one copy of the mutant gene do not appear to have health-related defects.
 To the best available knowledge, carriers cannot be identified based on their appearance.